 One conservative strategy is that you consider the lowest selling prices at a 90-day price history (or even more).
 If the chart fluctuates, you don’t like to take any risks.
 This strategy has its own pros and cons:

 - Cons: Hard to find reliable products

 The other strategy could be for risk-takers.
-They usually evaluate the price history for 30-day or less.
-In this strategy, sellers do not like to ignore products just because they are not sure about the future price.
+They usually evaluate the price history for 30 days or less.
+In this strategy, sellers do not like to ignore products because they are unsure about the future price.
 They want to take more risks.
-Maybe they couldn’t sell some purchased items because the price drops, but they sell more items during that time.
+Maybe they couldn’t sell some purchased items because the price dropped, but they sold more items during that time.
 So, it’s likely that extra successful sales compensate for a few failed ones.

 However, it’s evident that there are other strategies between the conservative and high-risk ones.
 Every seller should find out what works best for them, considering their personality and other aspects of their online arbitrage business.

 Read More: Advanced Online Arbitrage Tips